import math

 An even more efficient method uses the two-pointer technique, starting with left = 0 and right = sqrt(c), and adjusting the pointers based on the sum of their squares.
 This reduces unnecessary checks and leverages the sorted nature of squares.

-• Step 2: While left is less than or equal to right:
+left starts at 0right starts at sqrt(c)left is less than or equal to right:

 This approach works because the sum left*left + right*right increases as left increases and decreases as right decreases, allowing us to efficiently explore all possible pairs without redundant checks.